Transfer time

 Stubai Ski Holidays

-Just south of Innsbruck, the Stubai Valley is home to four ski areas of which the Stubai Glacier is the main attraction.
-As Austria’s largest glacier ski area, it offers over 110 km of snow-sure slopes from October to late May, making it a fantastic choice for a long and reliable ski season.
-Beginners and intermediates will love the wide, perfectly groomed pistes, while experts can explore freeride routes, off-piste terrain, and ski touring opportunities.
+Just 30 minutes south of Innsbruck, the beautiful Stubai Valley is home to four ski areas, with the magnificent Stubai Glacier taking centre stage.
+As Austria’s largest glacier ski area, it offers over 110 kilometres of snow-sure slopes from October through to late May.

 On the Mountain

-There are around 150 kilometres of piste on offer in the Stubai Valley with the snow-sure slopes of the Stubai Glacier making up 110 km of these.
-The Schlick 2000 ski area at Fulpmes offers tree-lined skiing and there are a couple of other lifts at Serles and from Neustift itself.
+The Stubai Valley offers around 150 kilometres of skiing across four different ski areas, with the snow-sure Stubai Glacier making up 110 kilometres of these.
+The Schlick 2000 ski area at Fulpmes is a small ski area offering attractive tree-lined runs and there are a couple of other lifts at Serles and in Neustift itself.

-Families are particularly well-catered for at Gamsgarten with excellent nursery slopes and children’s lifts, ski school and kindergarten.
-Lift passes for children (under 10 years) are free when parents purchase lift passes.
+Families and beginners are exceptionally well looked after at Gamsgarten, with dedicated learning areas, nursery slopes, children's lifts, ski schools and a kindergarten.
+Lift passes for children (under 10 years) are free when parents purchase lift passes making Stubai an excellent value choice for family ski holidays.

 Off the Mountain

-At the Glacier bottom station, the ‘Mutterberg’ Umbrella Bar captures the big après-ski crowd especially at weekends.
+At the Glacier bottom station, the ‘Mutterberg’ Umbrella Bar captures the après-ski crowd especially at weekends.

-Other activities in the valley include the swimming and leisure centre in Neustift, tobogganing on Tyrol's longest toboggan runs (Elferlift from Neustift, floodlit three times a week), snowshoe hiking, sleigh rides, ice skating and ice climbing (Gamsgarten on Stubai Glacier).
+Other activities in the valley include the swimming and leisure centre in Neustift, tobogganing on Tyrol's longest toboggan runs (Elferlift from Neustift, floodlit three times a week), snowshoe hiking, sleigh rides and ice skating.
+Visitors can also experience ice climbing on the Stubai Glacier, adding another adventure to an unforgettable winter holiday.

 km of piste